aplisay/hackthelakes/content/pages/what/index.md

 ---
 order: 1
 title: What?
-teaser: Multi-week drop in and out hack camp in the heart of a world heritage site.
+teaser: Multi-week drop in and out hack camp in the English Lake District
 style: 1
 ---

-The Lake District has a history of inspiring great thoughts: William Wordsworth, John Ruskin, Arthur Ransome, Beatrix Potter J. M. W. Turner and dozens more were inspired by its unique landscape.
+Remote hackathons and other ways that the tech industry has responded to the Covid pandemic have been great for keeping us all productive over this time.

+What we have however missed out on is place based community, and Hack the Lakes is a tentative plan to bring that back based in a tiny corner of the Lake District.

+-------

 Scratch the surface of any part of this area and you find the birthplace of ideas that shaped our world.

--------

 The event will give space and provide inspiration to explore technology that solves today's problems.
 We aim to put a mixture of technologists and problem owners in an area in the heart of the Lake District for a few weeks over summer, spend time together to generate meaningful and sustainable prototype technology solutions.